Chenjie669/ragflow-google-cloud-setup/README.md

-# Ragflow-Google-Cloud-Setup
+# Setting Up Ragflow on Google Cloud and Running OLLama
-Guide to Installing Ragflow on Google Cloud Compute Engine
+This guide provides step-by-step instructions for setting up Ragflow on a Google Cloud Compute Engine virtual machine (VM), and running the OLLama model, including the deployment of llama3.1:70b.
+By following this tutorial, you'll learn how to configure your cloud environment, install necessary dependencies like Docker, and integrate models with Ragflow.
+The guide is intended to streamline the process for those using cloud-based environments for local deployment of large language models.
 # Installing Ragflow on Google Cloud Compute Engine

 This guide walks you through the process of setting up Ragflow on a Google Cloud Compute Engine virtual machine (VM).
 It covers deploying the llama3.1:70b model using Ollama on the VM and configuring Ragflow to work with locally deployed models.